 7.2 DICN for multiple independent ICN instances on a Single NSP Network

-As discussed above, different ICN architectures have their own pros and cons, multiple ICN instances employing different ICN architectures can coexist in the same NSP network.
+Since different ICN architectures have their own pros and cons, multiple ICN instances employing different ICN architectures can coexist on top of the same NSP network.

 One NSP network supports multiple ICNSPs, each of them creates its own ICN instance to provide optimized services to its own users.
 For example, as shown in Figure 7-3, ICNSP1 may choose NDN to provide services with the aim to optimize video streaming, while ICNSP2 may adopt PURSUIT to provide “PUSH” services to efficiently facilitate online social networking.

 To allow the creation of multiple ICN instances on a single NSP network, the DICN-enabled network infrastructure provides a set of well-defined interfaces so that ICNSPs can perform ICN-architecture-related operations (name-based routing, in-network caching, etc.).
-In addition, the DICN-enabled network infrastructure also provide the capability of distinguishing flows belonging to different ICN instances.
+In addition, the DICN-enabled network infrastructure also provides the capability of distinguishing flows belonging to different ICN instances.